DanielHaring/TYPO3-Crystalis/Documentation/DeveloperCorner/DatabaseService/Index.rst

         ->exec_SELECTquery('field', 'table', 'where');

 A new database connection will be established using the Crystalis General Utility class.
-If you do not need all the specific functions of the Database Service, you can obtain a database connection by directly calling the respective
+If you do not need all the specific functions provided by the Database Service, you can obtain a database connection by directly calling the respective method:
-method:

 .. code-block:: php